Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 Once I got to thinking about this, I did a quick search and found a lot of ideas.
 I saved some of my favorites.
 I'll share with anyone that wants them.
 Now my mind is running to the craft store to get supplies...lol.

 As far as crafts, I'm not quite sure.
 But I re use them all the time for when I travel with my vitamins and such, so I don't have to take the whole freaking bottle.
-I suppose you could hot glue some type of fabric around them to decorate them? :p

 I saw something in one of my magazines once a couple years ago.
 I believe it was ReadyMade, but could have been Martha Stewart, too.
 They gathered a whole bunch of the bottles, and attached them together to make a red wreath.
 You know where the labels are stuck on the bottles?
 They were attached together label to label.
 Because they're wedge-shaped they made a wreath very nicely.
 I'm going to do a quick search . . .

 . . . it was ReadyMade!
 I found where a few people mentioned it, but no images.
 This person wrote up some instructions.
 Wish I had a pic to share, but this is the best I can do:

 I keep one in each vehicle for giving change at the bank or pharmacy windows.
 It holds quarters quite nice.
 One in my purse for loose change, so I never have to hunt.
 A couple are used for sewing needles and small craft items.
 One is a toy for the cats, partially filled with beans.
 I have stuffed plastic shopping bags in the larger ones (you can fit three in a medium bottle) so you always have a plastic bag.
 Try it.
 I have the washcloths in one that you can buy that are dyed, and look like a big tums tablet until you wet it so we have washcloths we can wet with bottled water.
 The list can be endless.